-Seafood Cioppino Stew is an easy, elegant, one-pot dream come true.
-It’s chock full of seafood and flavor, low in calories and easier to make than you could possibly imagine
+Italian Seafood Soup or Cioppino is an elegant, one-pot dream come true.
+It’s chock full of seafood and flavor, low calorie, low-carb and easier to make than you could possibly imagine!

 There are several keys to making this seafood cioppino stew spectacular (and conversely, not the creation it should be.)

 - Allow the vegetables and spices to simmer and meld together for a full 30 minutes.
 I’ve shortened this step when making Homemade Vegetable Soup…and I am always disappointed.
 Since pricey seafood is involved, don’t make that mistake.